Developmental and Higher Education

-The Department of Educational Leadership is dedicated to supporting and advancing the mission and goals of the University, and to this end, its primary goal is to prepare competent, professional personnel for employment in schools, service agencies, postsecondary educational settings, business, industry, and government agencies.
+The Department of Developmental and Higher Education is dedicated to supporting and advancing the mission and goals of the University, and to this end, its primary goal is to prepare competent, professional personnel for employment in schools, service agencies, postsecondary educational settings, business, industry, and government agencies.

 Its purposes include, but are not limited to: